Le Markstein: Details of the climbs

 Starting from Guebwiller, to the east, the climb is 23.5 km long.
 Over this distance, the climb is 895 m at an average gradient of 3.8%, with the steepest sections being at 8.1%.
 The 2014 Tour de France route joins this climb at Lautenbach, from where there is a 10.8 km long climb at an average gradient of 5.4%.

 Starting from Oderen, to the west, the climb is 20.5 km long.
 Over this distance, the climb is 722 m at an average gradient of 3.5%, with the steepest sections being at 8.6%.

 2014 Tour de France

 In 2014, the Tour de France passed through Le Markstein twice.
 On Stage 9, on 13 July, the race climbed to Le Markstein from the sprint at Linthal, to the east, and the climb to the summit, with an altitude of 1183 m, ranked as First Category.
 The race then travelled via the Route des Crêtes (D431) before crossing the Col du Grand Ballon and descending to the finish at Mulhouse.
 The leader over the summit was the German rider Tony Martin.

 The following day, the tour again passed through the station, as it descended from the Col du Platzerwasel towards Oderen.

+2026 Tour de France

+Stage 14 of the 2026 Tour passed through Le Markstein twice.
+The first passage took place about 10 km after the riders climbed Col du Grand Ballon.
+After passing through the resort, the route took riders over three more categorized climbs—the first-time Tour climb of Col du Page, Ballon d'Alsace, and another first-time Tour climb of Col du Haag—before returning to Le Markstein for the stage finish.
+Tadej Pogačar won the stage on his way to a record-tying fifth Tour title.